MetGIS/metgis-api-documentation-public/data/variable_list_point_api.md

 Unit of [TemperatureMinimum](#TemperatureMinimum).

+## TextForecast

+Verbal description of the weather for one day, includes minimum and maximum temperatures.

 ## ThunderstormProbability

 General description of thunderstorm risk for the interval leading up to the corresponding forecast time at the point of interest.
 Possible values are `low`, `moderate`, `high` and `extreme`.
 Go [here](forecast3hourly_example_1.md) for an explicit example of forecast times and parameters for intervals.